glennswest/elixir-promenade/README.md

 ## Running Promenade

-In many cases, the easiest way to run Promenade as a standalone service is with Docker, for which [an official image is provided as an automated build](https://hub.docker.com/r/jemc/promenade):
+In many cases, the easiest way to run Promenade as a standalone service is with Docker, for which [an official image is provided](https://hub.docker.com/r/jemc/promenade):

 ```shell
 # Run promenade, exposing the UDP input on port 8126 and HTTP output on 8080.